- Acyclovir oral tablet only comes as a generic drug. It doesn’t have a brand-name version.

 - Acyclovir is also available as a capsule, suspension, and buccal tablet you take by mouth.
 It also comes in a cream and ointment you apply to your skin.
-In addition, acyclovir is available as an intravenous (IV) drug, which is only given by a healthcare provider.
+In addition, acyclovir is available as an intravenous (IV) drug, which is only given by a healthcare professional.

 - Acyclovir is used to treat viral infections.
 These include varicella-zoster (shingles), genital herpes, and chickenpox.